Glutexo/onigumo/README.md

 ### Operator ###

 The Operator determines URL addresses for the Downloader.
-A Spider is responsible for adding the URLs, which it gets from the parsed form of the data provided by the Parser.
+A Spider is responsible for adding the URLs, which it gets from the structured form of the data provided by the Parser.

 The Operator’s job is to: